 Alternatives to business credit card loans

 Some business may be restricted in gaining these type of business loans.
 The merchant may simply not have enough credit card sales each month.
-Idealy the flow of card sales needs to be £5,000 or more per month.
+Ideally the flow of card sales needs to be £5,000 or more per month.
+Our business model offers cash advance loans against a prepaid debit card, credit and visa debt card payments.

 As with anything, you should shop around to get the best deals.
 Look at the fees and the terms and conditions to make sure you fully understand the full costs of the deal.
 This is not the only option.
 It’s a great one for any business which takes a substantial proportion of its revenue through credit or debit cards.